adamiaonr/crypto/README.md

 waiting for a connection...
 ```

-For example, first we can request a bunch (100 by default) of non-encrypted calculations:
+For example, we can request a bunch (100 by default) of encrypted and non-encrypted calculations, also instructing the
+client and server to plot results:
 ```
-$ python client.py --mode unencrypted
+$ python client.py --plot
 connecting to localhost port 10000 request : 39.825915 +* 86.260188 (= 126.086103)
 response_size : 2584 (/2584)